NellaManzi/faculty-evaluation-system/README.md

 ## License

-The project does not provide a license, which means modification or distribution outside of the developers and benificaries are prohibited.
+The project does not provide a license, which means modification or distribution outside of the developers and beneficiaries are prohibited.